- Learning Center

 What is a business term loan?

-A business term loan is a lump sum of capital that you pay back with regular repayments at a fixed interest rate—this type of traditional financing is what most people think of when it comes to small business loans.
+A business term loan is a traditional lending product that offers a lump sum of capital that you pay back on a set schedule with regular payments at a fixed interest rate.

 What is a short-term business loan?